-Alfred Edmond Jr. is senior vice president/multimedia editor-at-large of BLACK ENTERPRISE.
-He is a content leader, brand representative and expert resource for all of the media platforms under the BLACK ENTERPRISE brand.
-Edmond is also responsible for helping to set and enforce quality standards for the editorial content of the major franchises of BLACK ENTERPRISE, including BlackEnterprise.com; BLACK ENTERPRISE magazine; live networking events, such as the Black Enterprise Entrepreneurs Conference + Expo and the Women of Power Summit; and the Our World with Black Enterprise and Black Enterprise Business Report television shows.
+Alfred Edmond Jr. is Senior Vice President/Chief Content Officer of Black Enterprise.
+He is a content leader, brand representative and expert resource for all of the media platforms under the Black Enterprise brand.
+Edmond is responsible for overseeing editorial/content policies and enforcing quality standards for all of the major franchises and partnerships of Black Enterprise, including BlackEnterprise.com; Black Enterprise magazine; live networking events, such as the Black Enterprise Entrepreneurs Conference + Expo and the Women of Power Summit; and the Our World with Black Enterprise and Black Enterprise Business Report television shows.

-Edmond joined BLACK ENTERPRISE in 1987 as an associate editor and advanced to business editor later that year.
-In 1990 he was promoted to senior editor/administration, then to managing editor in 1992.
-He was made executive editor in 1995, named editor-in-chief in 2000, and assumed his current role in June 2008.
-Before joining BLACK ENTERPRISE, Edmond served as the senior editor of MBM/Modern Black Men Magazine (1986) and as an associate editor for the Daily Challenge (1985).
+Before joining Black Enterprise as an associate editor in 1987, Edmond served as the senior editor of MBM/Modern Black Men Magazine (1986) and as an associate editor for the Daily Challenge (1985).
 He was also the managing editor of Big Red News (1983-1985, now the New York Beacon), a weekly, black newspaper in Brooklyn, New York.